Taiji program

-The Taiji Program in Space, or Taiji, is a proposed Chinese satellite-based gravitational-wave observatory.
+The Taiji program is a proposed Chinese satellite-based gravitational-wave observatory.
 It is scheduled for launch in 2033 to study ripples in spacetime caused by gravitational waves.
-The program consists of a triangle of three spacecraft orbiting the sun linked by laser interferometers.
+The program consists of a triangle of three spacecraft orbiting the Sun linked by laser interferometers.

 There are two alternative plans for Taiji.
 One is to take a 20 percent share of the European Space Agency's LISA project; the other is to launch China's own satellites by 2033 to authenticate the ASE project.
-Like LISA, the Taiji spacecraft would be 3 million kilometers apart, making them sensitive to as similar range of frequencies, although Taiji would perform better in some of that range.
+Like LISA, the Taiji spacecraft would be 3 million kilometers apart, making them sensitive to as similar range of frequencies, although Taiji is proposed to perform better in some of that range.

 Program Goal

 'Taiji Program' is the ELISA Program proposed by ESA, and the predecessor of the ELISA Program is the LISA Program cooperated by ESA and NASA.
 Similar to the configuration of the three networking satellites in the LISA Program, the three satellites in the Taiji Program also rotate around their centroid.
-The centroid also revolves in orbit around the sun.
+The centroid also revolves in orbit around the Sun.
 The difference is that the phases of the LISA system, Earth system and Taiji system are different.
-With the earth as the reference, the phase of the LISA system is 20 degrees behind that of the Programet, and the phase of the Taiji system is 20 degrees ahead of that of the earth.
+With the Earth as the reference, the phase of the LISA system is 20 degrees behind that of the Programet, and the phase of the Taiji system is 20 degrees ahead of that of the Earth.
 In addition, the Tai Chi Program is part of the proposed space-based gravitational wave observatories Program, the other parts of which are the Chinese Academy of Sciences (CAS) Tianqin Program and the European Space Agency (ESA) Laser Interferometer Space Antenna (LISA) and the Decimal Hertz Interferometer Gravitational-Wave Observatory (DECIGO) led by the Japan Aerospace Exploration Agency (JAXA).
 In December 2021, a study pointed out that the gravitational wave detection network combined with Taiji and LISA will accurately measure the Hubble constant greater than 95.5% within ten years.
 Moreover, The LISA-Taiji network has the potential to detect more than twenty stellar binary black holes (sBBHs), for which the error in luminous distance measurement is in the range of 0.05−0.2, and the relative error in sky positioning is in the range of 1−100deg2 In the range.